|Nutritional Guidelines (per serving)|

 Got parsley?
 Why not?
 Parsley is a very easy herb to grow in your garden or on your windowsill, and it gives recipes such an interesting flavor.
 You can often find small parsley plants for sale at local nurseries and sometimes at the grocery store.
 Don't waste time starting parsley from seeds unless you have the equipment and plenty of experience starting plants this way because parsley can be difficult to start from seeds.

-This recipe for parsley bread is simple enough for a beginner to make and the resulting flavor is fantastic.
+This recipe for parsley bread is simple enough for a beginner to make and the resulting flavor is fantastic, along with many other types of herb breads.
 The bread is great for picnics and on family pasta night.

 Punch down dough.
 Turn dough out onto lightly floured board and knead for 5 minutes or until the bubbles are out of the bread.
 Shape dough into an oval loaf, tapering the ends to a rounded point.
 Place loaf on greased baking sheet.
 Cut 3 diagonal slashes (about 1/4-inch deep) across the top of the loaf.
 Cover and let rise in warm, draft-free place for 45 minutes or until doubled in size.